gear/gear.github.io/aboutme.md

 Newton and Eistein were my inspiration to study physics.
 During undergrad, I discovered the wonderful world of MIT OpenCourseWare, and my breath was taken away by lectures from Walter Lewin, Gilbert Strangs, and Pattrick Henry Winston.
-Today, I am doing my best to study with the hope that one day I can become a professor that can deliver kick-ass lectures.
+Today, I am doing my best to study with the hope that one day I can become a professor who can deliver kick-ass lectures.